dv-lse/fdi-patent-innovate/data/narrative.md

 ---
-title: Do Foreign Direct Investments Help Cities Innovate?
+title: Foreign Direct Investment and the world regions: where? why?
+And for whom?
 author:
   - Riccardo Crescenzi
   - Arnaud Dyèvre